 Most ski gear for beginners will be similar to the description below.
 Yours might differ, though, so make sure your gear provider shows you how everything works before you begin your first cross-country ski session.

-- Find the grip zone: Flip over your skis and you’ll notice a patterned area (it often looks like fish scales) underneath the bindings.
-This “grip zone” helps you stick to the snow when you power yourself forward.
+- Find the grip zone: Flip over your skis and you’ll notice a patterned area underneath the bindings.
+This grip zone (aka kick zone) helps you stick to the snow when you power yourself forward.
 The natural flex of the ski keeps this zone off of the ground when you want to glide.

 - Look closely at the boots and bindings: Flip your skis upright and you’ll notice a crosswise groove at the front of the binding, which mates with a skinny bar at the toe of your ski boots.
 Pressing your toe bar into that groove clicks you into the skis.
 Release mechanisms vary—pushing on a button at the front of the binding, or perhaps twisting a knob—frees your boot from the binding.